What is a Power of Attorney?

 Since the primary benefit of a power of attorney is that it allows someone to act for you in the event you cannot act for yourself, failing to make a power of attorney durable can defeat the whole point of the document.

-For more information about durable powers of attorney or other estate planning documents, contact the experienced Oklahoma City estate planning attorneys at Postic & Bates for a free, no-obligation consultation appointment.
+To talk with a qualified professional about creating a power of attorney or other estate planning documents, contact the experienced Oklahoma City estate planning attorneys at Postic & Bates to schedule a free consultation.